lubobik/Konf_B20_Bobik_Steirer/src/site/markdown/tutorial.md

 `printNonAlcoholic()` prints the sum of sales of all nonalcoholic drinks
 `printTotal(LocalDate date)` prints total sales depending on the parameter.
 If the parameter `LocalDate date` is initialized, this method prints total sales of the specific date, if the parameter is `null` the all-time sum of sales is printed
-`printOperators(LocalDate date, String fullName)` prints total sales from operatores, depending on the parameter. if the paramter is `all` total sales from each Operator are printed, otherwise only the sales from operator `fullName` If the parameter `LocalDate date` is initialized, this method prints total sales of the specific date, if the parameter is `null` the all-time sum of sales is printed.
+`printOperators(LocalDate date, String fullName)` prints total sales from operatores, depending on the parameter. if the parameter is `all` total sales from each Operator are printed, otherwise only the sales from operator `fullName` If the parameter `LocalDate date` is initialized, this method prints total sales of the specific date, if the parameter is `null` the all-time sum of sales is printed.
 Additional documentation can be found on the JavaDoc page for [Cash Register Management](apidocs/at/fhj/iit/custom/cashRegister/CashRegisterManagement.html)

 ###Other classes
-Those classes are not a essential part of the CashRegister.
+Those classes are not an essential part of the CashRegister.
 They either for utility or for demonstration purpose.

 **CashRegisterRandomizer**
 Creates a random `CashRegisterManagement` with several random `DrinkSales` Further documentation can be found on the JavaDoc page for [CashRegisterRandomizer](apidocs/at/fhj/iit/custom/util/CashRegisterRandomizer.html)

 **DrinksUtils**
 Contains utility methods for example to `printSeperatorLines()` or to `roundToTwoDecimals(double value)`.
 Additional documentation can be found on the JavaDoc page for [DrinksUtils](apidocs/at/fhj/iit/custom/util/DrinksUtil.html)

 **Main**
 Contains a demonstration for the implementations of our project.
 One demonstration for each of our implemented drink-classes, Additional documentation can be found on the JavaDoc page for [Main](apidocs/at/fhj/iit/Main.html)